BLOG

 The IRS asks this question for information-gathering purposes.
 Answering ‘Yes’ will not increase your tax liability or your risk of an audit.
 However, intentionally lying on this question is considered tax fraud.

-1. Calculate your crypto gains and losses
+Step 1.
+Calculate your crypto gains and losses

 Summary: Get a complete record of your transaction history, and then calculate your gains and losses from each disposal.

-Every time you dispose of your cryptocurrency, you’ll recognize capital gains or capital losses that need to be reported on your taxes.
+Every time you dispose of cryptocurrency, you’ll recognize capital gains or capital losses that need to be reported on your taxes.
 Examples of cryptocurrency disposals include the following:

 • Selling your cryptocurrency for fiat